 This has a dual-action trigger with a siphon feed.

 Comes with a 0.7mm needle and nozzle, a 6-foot braided hose, wrench, 2-1 ounce bottles, 1/4 ounce tin color mixing cup, and a lesson book.
 Made in America.

 The fact that the Paasche airbrush comes with a 6-foot hose saves you some money out of the gate.

-Only 50 reviews and no critical feedback along with an affordable price tag make this a very solid choice.
-I think a smaller needle should come with this but it does not
+Only 50 reviews and no critical feedback along with an affordable price tag makes this one of the best airbrushes for beginners.
+I think a smaller needle should come with this but it does not.

 - High Quality